 With contributions and insights from Brookes Bell, see attached report.

 Transporting LNG by sea comes with several technical challenges.
-A key issue is the presence of “LNG heavies”—long chain hydrocarbons, which can create operational problems during shipping and handling.
+A key issue is the presence of “LNG heavies” or long chain hydrocarbons, which can create operational problems during shipping and handling.
 In recent times, the UK Club has observed an uptick in cases where LNG ships have faced operational delays due to presence of LNG heavies.
 The attached article offers practical advice and insights drawn from Brookes Bell’s deep expertise in maritime risk, engineering, and operational troubleshooting.

 LNG is mostly made up of methane, but also includes small amounts of other hydrocarbons like ethane, propane, and butane, along with traces of nitrogen.
 The problem arises when heavier hydrocarbons (called “C6+”) are present in higher amounts.
 Unlike methane, these compounds can solidify at the ultra-cold storage temperatures used for LNG (around -162°C), causing freezing and clogging in ship equipment like pipelines, pumps, or strainers.